INDIANAPOLIS 317-566-9600

 Understanding Informed Consent in Indiana

-Consulting with a Medical Malpractice Attorney
+Consult With a Medical Malpractice Attorney

 To be successful, your lack of informed consent attorney must prove that a reasonable person would not consent to treatment had they been aware of the risks or existence of alternative therapies not disclosed to them.